-Venice is filled with weird, wacky and wonderful things.
+Venice is brimming with weird, wacky and wonderful things.
 Aside from surfboards flying past you in every direction, there are rollerbladers in vivid bikinis, eccentric buskers and stall owners all vying for your attention.
-But beyond the boardwalk scene, the beach bungalows and modern apartments, there are tons of wild and wonderful treasures to discover, and the Mosaic Tile House is undoubtedly one of them.
+But beyond the boardwalk scene, the beach bungalows and modern apartments, there are tons of wild and eclectic treasures to discover—and the Mosaic Tile House is undoubtedly one of them.

-You have probably stumbled onto a photo of this iconic home on Instagram, and while it makes for an eye-catching snap, nothing compares to the experience of wandering through this intricate, technicolor labyrinth in real life.
+You have probably stumbled onto a photo of this iconic home on Instagram.
+While it makes for an eye-catching snap, nothing compares to the experience of wandering through this intricate, technicolor labyrinth in real life.
 Every section tells its own story, whether it’s the painted teapots and cups that could easily be a scene from Alice in Wonderland or the handpainted depictions of the couple with personal messages.
 There’s even an “Angel Wings” mosaic mural.